microsoft/fabricrealtimelab/modules/module06b.md

     D --> E[(Gold / modeled)]
 ```

 The notebook used here will build both aggregation tables, which are silver-level artifacts.
-As a reminder, it is common to separate medallion layers into different lakehouses, but for the purposes of our lab and simplicity of the data model, we'll be using the same lakehouse to store all layers.
+While it is common to separate medallion layers into different lakehouses, given the small size of our data and for the purposes of our lab, we'll be using the same lakehouse to store all layers.

 ## Table of Contents